Teradata/r-driver/README.md

 3. When auto-commit is on in TERA mode, the driver does not execute `BT` or `ET`, unless the application explicitly executes `BT` or `ET` commands itself, which is not recommended.
 4. When auto-commit is off in TERA mode, the driver executes `BT` before submitting the application's first SQL request of a new transaction.
 When the application calls the `dbCommit` method, then the driver executes `ET` until the transaction is complete.

-As part of the wire protocol between the Teradata Database and Teradata client interface software (such as the Teradata SQL Driver for R), each message transmitted from the Teradata Database to the client has a bit designated to indicate whether the session has a transaction in progress or not.
+As part of the wire protocol between the database and Teradata client interface software (such as this driver), each message transmitted from the database to the client has a bit designated to indicate whether the session has a transaction in progress or not.
 Thus, the client interface software is kept informed as to whether the session has a transaction in progress or not.

 In TERA mode with auto-commit off, when the application uses the driver to execute a SQL request, if the session does not have a transaction in progress, then the driver automatically executes `BT` before executing the application's SQL request.
 Subsequently, in TERA mode with auto-commit off, when the application uses the driver to execute another SQL request, and the session already has a transaction in progress, then the driver has no need to execute `BT` before executing the application's SQL request.

-In TERA mode, `BT` and `ET` pairs can be nested, and the Teradata Database keeps track of the nesting level.
-The outermost `BT`/`ET` pair defines the transaction scope; inner `BT`/`ET` pairs have no effect on the transaction because the Teradata Database does not provide actual transaction nesting.
+In TERA mode, `BT` and `ET` pairs can be nested, and the database keeps track of the nesting level.
+The outermost `BT`/`ET` pair defines the transaction scope; inner `BT`/`ET` pairs have no effect on the transaction because the database does not provide actual transaction nesting.
 To commit the transaction, `ET` commands must be repeatedly executed until the nesting is unwound.
 The Teradata wire protocol bit (mentioned earlier) indicates when the nesting is unwound and the transaction is complete.
 When the application calls the `dbCommit` method in TERA mode, the driver repeatedly executes `ET` commands until the nesting is unwound and the transaction is complete.

 In rare cases, an application may not follow best practices and may explicitly execute transaction management commands.
 Such an application must turn off auto-commit before executing transaction management commands such as `BT`, `ET`, `ABORT`, `COMMIT`, or `ROLLBACK`.
 The application is responsible for executing the appropriate commands for the transaction mode in effect.
 TERA mode commands are `BT`, `ET`, and `ABORT`.
 ANSI mode commands are `COMMIT` and `ROLLBACK`.
 An application must take special care when opening a transaction in TERA mode with auto-commit off.
 In TERA mode with auto-commit off, when the application executes a SQL request, if the session does not have a transaction in progress, then the driver automatically executes `BT` before executing the application's SQL request.
 Therefore, the application should not begin a transaction by executing `BT`.